 - 1. Individuals may file a complaint with the local school site administrator alleging: - a.
 The school is not in compliance with the District's Section 504 policies/procedures - b.
 Disagreement with the school's decisions regarding Section 504 identification, evaluation, or plan accommodations/services for students - c.
-Disability-based discrimination, harassment, bullying and intimidation

-2. Administrators must adequately respond to complaints received by:
+Disability-based discrimination, harassment, bullying and intimidation - 2.
+Administrators must adequately respond to complaints received by: - a.

-- a.
 Investigating complaints promptly - b.
 Providing the District's nondiscrimination policies, and providing assurances the District takes allegations seriously, will treat information confidentially, and will not tolerate retaliation - c.
 Obtaining information pertinent to the complaint - d.
-Interviewing all relevant individuals involved - e.
+Interviewing all relevant individuals involved

+- e.
 Assessing whether District policy was violated - f.
 Taking appropriate steps to correct violations of District policy and/or end harassment, monitor that it does not reoccur, and to address any hostile environment that may have been created - g.
 Following-up to determine whether actions taken addressed complaints - h.
 Informing all relevant individuals of actions taken to resolve complaints - i.
 Providing information regarding formal complaint processes available to appeal the school's decisions/resolutions - j.
-Keeping written records of complaints and remedies

-B. Formal Appeal of School Section 504 Team Decision:

-- 1. Parents have the right to appeal the school's Section 504 team decisions with regard to identification, evaluation, or Section 504 plan accommodations/services. - 2.
-Any appeal must be made in writing to the Section 504 Coordinator in the District's Educational Equity Compliance Office following notice of the school's decision.
+Keeping written records of complaints and remedies - B. Formal Appeal of School Section 504 Team Decision: - 1.
+Parents have the right to appeal the school's Section 504 team decisions with regard to identification, evaluation, or Section 504 plan accommodations/services. - 2.
+Any appeal must be made in writing to the Section 504 Coordinator in the District's Office of Student Civil Rights following notice of the school's decision.
 Parents making verbal requests for appeal will be assisted by District personnel in making written requests.
-The written appeal may also be filed using "Section 504 Complaint" (Page 10) or the District's UCP.

-- 3. The appeal shall contain the following information: - a.
+The written appeal may also be filed using "Section 504 Complaint" (Page 10) or the District's UCP. - 3.
+The appeal shall contain the following information: - a.
 Specific nature of the school's decisions with which the person disagrees as to Section 504 identification, evaluation, or plan accommodations/services - b.
 Relevant documentation/information the complainant believes will assist in understanding the appeal - c.
-Specific relief being sought

-C. Formal Complaint of Discrimination/Appeal of School Decision:
+Specific relief being sought - C. Formal Complaint of Discrimination/Appeal of School Decision: - 1.
+Any individual or organization has the right to file a written complaint of discrimination, harassment, intimidation or bullying which includes, but is not limited to, failure to implement the Section 504 plan, within six months from the date the alleged incident occurred or the date when knowledge of the facts was first obtained. - The complaint/appeal may be filed using "Section 504 Complaint" (Page 10), the District's UCP, or simply by filing a written complaint.
+If a complainant is unable to put the complaint in writing, due to conditions such as disability or illiteracy, the District shall assist the complainant in making a written complaint. - 3.
+The complaint shall contain the following information: